Skip to content

 Does a Brita or carbon pitcher remove nitrate?

-No. Activated-carbon pitchers and faucet filters are not designed for nitrate.
-You need a system certified to NSF/ANSI 58 (reverse osmosis) or a certified nitrate-selective ion-exchange filter.
+No - and this is a common and understandable assumption to get wrong.
+Activated-carbon pitchers and faucet filters simply are not designed for nitrate.
+What you need instead is a system certified to NSF/ANSI 58 (reverse osmosis) or a certified nitrate-selective ion-exchange filter.

 Does boiling remove nitrate?

-No. Boiling concentrates nitrate rather than removing it.
-Use a certified reverse-osmosis system.
+No, and it actually backfires: boiling concentrates nitrate as water evaporates rather than removing it.
+Use a certified reverse-osmosis system instead.